asu-kim/personal-llm-kg/README.md

 ## 1. Python libraries
 To run this project, the following dependencies are required.
 The model used in this repository has been quantized, so specific versions of `bitsandbytes`, `torch`, and `torchvision` are needed.
 While updated versions of other dependencies can be used, the specific versions mentioned below work best for this project.
 You can also create Python or Conda environments, and the available options are listed below.

+TODO(Deeksha): Elaborate which are strict requirements and which are recommended and why specific versions are required.

 ```
 pip install accelerate==1.1.0